-The first step of data analysis is the selection of events of interest, i.e., two protons from the breakup process and deuterons from elastic scattering channel registered in the FD.
+The first step of data analysis is the selection of events of interest, i.e. two protons from the breakup process and deuterons from elastic scattering channel registered in the FD.
 The particle identification is based on the ΔE - E_R technique, where E_R is remaining energy deposit in the layer where particle is stopped (see example in Fig. 2, top panel).
 In the whole range of energies, a clear separation between loci of protons and deuterons is observed.
-The analogous spectra are built for data generated in Monte Carlo simulation, separately for elastic scattering and breakup reaction, see the deuteron distribution in Fig. 2 (bottom).
+The analogous spectra are built for data generated in Monte Carlo simulation, separately for elastic scattering and breakup reaction, see example of the deuteron distribution in Fig.2, bottom panel.
 The simulation is used to verify cuts set on the data.
-The only difference between experimental data and simulation spectra is due to particles punchingthrough the third layer of FRH and stopped in the inactive layer behind it (not included in the simulation).
-For those events total energy is reconstructed on the basis of energy loss in the second layer.
+The only difference between experimental data and simulation spectra is due to particles punching-through the 3rd layer of FRH and stopped in the inactive layer behind it (not included in the simulation).
+For those events total energy is reconstructed on the basis of energy loss in the 2nd layer.